DeepaSree16/Materials/source/index.rst

       * the public $REPO is organized program-wise
       * the content files from all programs are physically stored in the $STORE

-More details on the repository components are provided below
+Further details on the repository components are provided below:

 CoreDocs
 ++++++++